-Tools, tips, booklists, and other free resources for parents from Reading Rockets, a national multimedia literacy initiative offering information and resources on how young kids learn to read, why so many struggle, and how caring adults can help.
+Tools, tips, booklists, and other free resources for families from Reading Rockets, a national multimedia literacy initiative offering information and support on how young kids learn to read, why so many struggle, and how caring adults can help.

 Reading Rockets: Dialogic Reading

 This powerful, fun method of reading interactively with children turns books into opportunities for conversation and learning.
 In dialogic reading, the adult helps the child become the teller of the story.
 Dialogic reading significantly enhances early literacy skill-building.
 It also encourages social skills such as taking turns and listening; gives children practice in sorting and communicating their thoughts; and helps children understand that their input is important and meaningful.